-- The SENDCo and/or Safeguarding Officer of the new school will be contacted to ensure that he/she knows about any special arrangements or support that need to be made - All records will be passed on to the new school as soon as possible - Previously, Year 4 children have an additional school visit to become familiar with their surroundings and to get to know key staff members (As of September 2018 this will happen at the end of Year 6 in readiness for Secondary Education) - Meetings are held between the SENDCo and Middle School SEND colleagues to carry out transition reviews.
+- The SENDCo and/or Safeguarding Officer of the new school will be contacted to ensure that he/she knows about any special arrangements or support that need to be made. - All records will be passed on to the new school as soon as possible. - Year 6 children have additional school visits to become familiar with their surroundings and to get to know key staff members, in readiness for their Secondary Education. - Meetings are held between the SENDCo and Secondary School SEND colleagues to carry out transition reviews.
 Children, Parents or carers may be invited to attend these meetings if appropriate.